Overview of Co-operative Education

 Teacher Monitoring of Student

-The Co-op teacher will monitor the student at the placement on a regular basis to consult with the placement supervisor as well as the student and to observe the student at work.
+The Co-op teacher will monitor the student, either in-person or virtually, on a regular basis and consult with the placement supervisor as well as the student.
 Records of each monitoring session are kept by the teacher.
-These appointments are an essential component of Co-operative Education as they ensure that the educational expectations and the placement supervisor and organization expectations outlined in the PPLP are being met.
+These appointments are an essential component of Co-operative Education as they ensure that the educational expectations and the placement supervisor and organization expectations outlined in the SCELP are being met.
 It is during these meetings that adjustments to the Learning Plan, hours of work etc. can be made and any concerns addressed.

 The Work Education Agreement (WEA) is an agreement between the student, parent/guardian (for a student under 18), employer and the teacher which outlines the student, placement and school contact information, work schedule, and Workplace Safety Insurance Board (WSIB) coverage.
 Since each student must be covered by the WSIB, the Ministry of Education provides WSIB coverage for every unpaid Co-operative Education student.
 A completed and signed WEA form prior to the start of the placement ensures that the student has WSIB coverage.

-The Waterloo Region District School Board’s carries general liability insurance for property damage accidentally caused by the student while performing activities outlined in the PPLP.
+The Waterloo Region District School Board carries general liability insurance for property damage accidentally caused by the student while performing activities outlined in the SCELP.

 The Waterloo Region District School Board does not provide liability insurance to protect the organization or the student for damages arising out of the operation of a motorized vehicle.
 The risk of having a Co-op student drive a company vehicle would have to be assumed by the organization.
 The student is not to use a personal vehicle to conduct company business.